andriusstank/downhill/doc/docs/intro/part3.md

 `Expr` type in the library is different to that in previous part in a few ways.

 First of all, it hasn't got
 pairs of vectors and gradients, such as `a da v dv`.
 Just `a v`.
-Full set of parameters was useful to explain the idea, but only `da` and `dv` are needed for backpropagation.
+Two sets of parameters allows both forward and reverse mode evaluation, but we do reverse mode only here.
+Those would be `da dv` for reverse mode.
+We drop superfluous "d" and call them `a` anv `v`.

 There's also a little problem with our `Expr` type.
 As we're going to convert it to a graph, we